-Like it or not software is automating much of what we do for our clients as accounting professionals.
-While most of us would love to have most, if not all, of the “grunt work” involved in bookkeeping automated, how is this changing the way clients view the value of what we do?
+Like it or not, software automates much of what we do for our clients as accounting professionals.
+While most of us would love to have most, if not all, of the “grunt work” involved in bookkeeping, automated, how is this changing the way clients view the value of what we do?

 What’s the current situation?

 Because the software providers are finding ways to streamline the day-to-day bookkeeping work (downloading transactions, gathering receipts, coding those transactions, sending reports, etc.) the speed and accuracy of financial information for small business clients is improving.
 “Real-time” financial information is becoming the expected standard.

 Automation is also driving bookkeeping prices down while increasing convenience and speed.
 The increased efficiency means we must reconsider our pricing model as well.
 Basic bookkeeping is now being viewed as a commoditized service.
 Truth be told, clients don’t like paying for bookkeeping (or tax) services.
 It’s seen as an overhead cost.

 Therefore, if there is a faster, cheaper way to get the required job done (without concern for how or who does it), the cheapest offer usually wins for overhead costs.